Goethals Bridge: Original bridge

+Planning for a new bridge

+Starting in 1985, the Port Authority looked at 27 different alternatives to add capacity between Staten Island and New Jersey.
+By 1990, senior executives decided that the best way to accommodate growth was to build a new span, parallel to the existing Goethals Bridge.
+In October 1997, the Port Authority issued a final environmental impact statement, but by that time Staten Island officials had lined up against the project, citing the potential for increased traffic through their borough.

-An initial study in 1997 concluded that the optimal solution would be a parallel span.
-However, a more recent study suggested that the original span had only 10 years of life left, even with the recent deck rehabilitation, and that the optimal solution was an entirely new span.
-The choosing of the full replacement option was followed by the submittal of several design alternatives, alongside a "no build" option.
-The new bridge design, upon the completion of the westbound span, also include additional lanes of traffic, high-speed E-ZPass lanes, and a reconstruction and widening of Interstate 278 from exit 4 in New York (NY 440 south) to Route 439 in New Jersey.
+A Port Authority study initiated in 2001 suggested that the optimal solution was an entirely new span.
+The choosing of a full replacement option was followed by the submittal of several design alternatives, alongside a "no build" option.
+The new bridge design, upon the completion of the westbound span, also included additional lanes of traffic, high-speed E-ZPass lanes, and a reconstruction and widening of Interstate 278 from exit 4 in New York (NY 440 south) to Route 439 in New Jersey.
 The span was demolished starting in January 2018, after the opening of the replacement bridges.